Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python_streamlit/getting_started_with_snowpark_for_python_streamlit.md

 1. Install conda to manage a separate environment by running `pip install conda`.
 NOTE: The other option is to use [Miniconda](https://docs.conda.io/en/latest/miniconda.html)

-2. Create environment by running `conda create --name snowpark python=3.8`
+2. Create environment by running `conda create --name snowpark python=3.8 -c`

 3. Activate conda environment by running `conda activate snowpark`